Download the full report

 The property market’s resilience in Asia’s major cities is evident in total investment volumes, which registered only a 3% dip in the 10 largest urban property markets compared to a 13% fall in the overall regional market in the first nine months of 2019.
 This is a healthy outcome in light of the challenges of the past year.
 While growth continues to decelerate modestly, low to negative interest rates should help raise total investment volumes by 7% to USD124 billion in 2020.

-COVID-19 continues to affect markets across borders, multiple real estate sectors and people in our communities across Asia Pacific.
-We’re here to help you be enterprising, to navigate the impacts of the novel coronavirus and make the most of opportunities in this challenging time.
+COVID-19 affected markets across borders, multiple real estate sectors and people in our communities across Asia Pacific.
+We’re here to help you be enterprising, to navigate the effects of the novel coronavirus and make the most of opportunities as markets in the region start to recover.

 Colliers is providing you insights and recommendations from across APAC in a single resource, to help you continue to accelerate your success through property.